-Probable Cause and Probable Cause Hearings in Criminal Cases
+Probable Cause and Probable Cause Hearings in Criminal Law Cases

 To make a valid arrest or get an arrest warrant from a judge, the police must have probable cause.
 This is a different standard from the reasonable suspicion standard required to make an initial stop.
 Determining how much evidence is necessary to justify a finding of probable cause depends on the specific facts of the situation.
 A police officer needs more evidence than the level required for the reasonable suspicion standard, but they do not need to have enough evidence to prove that the suspect is guilty beyond a reasonable doubt.
 No percentage has been assigned to probable cause.
 Some judges seem to believe that the standard is less demanding than the preponderance of the evidence standard used in civil cases.
 Since that standard involves a greater than 50 percent probability, probable cause may not be what most people would consider “probable.”

 Probable cause requires objective facts, not subjective beliefs.

 A police officer must have more than a subjective hunch to make an arrest or get an arrest warrant.
 They need to have objective evidence that indicates the suspect’s responsibility for the crime.
 Even if a police officer believes that they have probable cause, a judge may not necessarily agree.
 They will review the information in the affidavit for the warrant and make a final decision.
 You should be aware that being guilty of a crime and having probable cause for an arrest are two different things.
 Probable cause may exist even if the defendant is not guilty.